 The governing body expects that all staff will know and understand this child protection and safeguarding policy and their responsibility to implement it.
-Staff must, as a minimum, have read and understand Part One of KCSiE.
-Governors will ensure that they have read and understand Parts One and Two of KCSiE.
+Staff must, as a minimum, have read and understand Part One of KCSiE including Annex B. The Chair of Governors and Safeguarding Governor should read the full KCSIE document and all other Governors will ensure that they have read and understand Parts One and Two of KCSiE